webcom-components/react-card-scroll/README.md

 # react-card-scroll
 A React component to horizontally navigate between components of same width (Bootstrap cards for example).
-It is responsive and support card adds and removes.
+It is responsive and support dynamic card adds and removes.

+You decide how many cards will be simultaneously visible depending on screen size, in the bootstrap style.
+You can then navigate to the other cards depending on how you want to implement it.
+If you don't want to implement anything, you can use default arrows.

-For example you can have 3 cards on the screen and there is a total of 5 cards, you can navigate right or left to the cards not displayed.
+Visually you have a left stack of cards, visible cards in the middle, and a right stack.
-You resize and you display only 2 cards, you can still navigate to the other cards.

-Navigation can also be triggered programmatically.

-## New in 1.x
+## New in 2.x
-No need to give card width and card count anymore
+Using stacks instead of sliding cards out of the screen Doesn't use react-motion anymore

 ## Installation
 ```bash